LewisAJones/cv-markdown/README.md

 Poster: palaeoverse: a community-driven R package

 **The Palaeontological Association: Annual Meeting** (Valencia, Spain, 2019)
-Oral: Poor spatial sampling coverage obscures our understanding of the latitudinal biodiversity gradient in deep time
+Talk: Poor spatial sampling coverage obscures our understanding of the latitudinal biodiversity gradient in deep time
 Poster: Uneven spatial sampling in Phanerozoic palaeoclimate curves

 **13<sup>th</sup> International Symposium on Fossil Cnidaria and Porifera** (Modena, Italy, 2019)
-Oral: The evolution of the latitudinal biodiversity gradient in zooxanthellate corals
+Talk: The evolution of the latitudinal biodiversity gradient in zooxanthellate corals

 **The past is a foreign country: how much can the fossil record actually inform conservation?** (London, UK, 2019)
 Poster: Looking through the palaeontological window: reducing geographical and environmental bias in forecasting biodiversity responses

 **Crossing the Palaeontological&ndash;Ecological Gap** (Leeds, UK, 2018)
-Oral: Absence of evidence is not evidence of absence: quantifying reef coral range shifts under global climatic change
+Talk: Absence of evidence is not evidence of absence: quantifying reef coral range shifts under global climatic change

 **British Ecological Society - Macroecology** (St. Andrews, UK, 2018)
-Oral: Anthropogenic climate change and transitional distribution ranges of reef corals: insights from the last Pleistocene interglacial
+Talk: Anthropogenic climate change and transitional distribution ranges of reef corals: insights from the last Pleistocene interglacial

 **The Palaeontological Association: Progressive Palaeontology** (Manchester, UK, 2018)
-Oral: Coupling palaeontological and neontological data: transitional distribution ranges of reef corals under global climatic change
+Talk: Coupling palaeontological and neontological data: transitional distribution ranges of reef corals under global climatic change

 **The Palaeontological Association: Annual Meeting** (London, UK, 2017)
 Poster: Ecological niche modelling in deep time: constraining the transitional distribution ranges of reef corals